OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 • FULL-LENGTH SCREENPLAY COMPETITION

 Full-length screenplay competition.
 Scripts not to exceed 130 double-spaced pages.
 Feature scripts are accepted from any genre, from any lifestyle orientation and from within and/or outside the US.
 Please contact us directly if you have questions, or your screenplay is longer.

 • TELEPLAY/SHORT SCREENPLAY COMPETITION

 Teleplay/Short screenplay competition.
 Scripts not to exceed 40 double-spaced pages for half hour programs/70 pages for a one hour teleplay.
 Screenplays accepted from any genre, from any lifestyle orientation and from within and/or outside the US.

 • SPOTLIGHT ON RHODE ISLAND

 (Full-length and short screenplay)

 For screenwriters, Rhode Island’s diverse landscape can be a character all unto itself.
 And a state with so much character makes for great stories.
-FLICKERS: Rhode Island International Film Festival (RIIFF) is now accepting entries for its 2016 Spotlight on Rhode Island Screenplay Competition.
+Flickers' Rhode Island International Film Festival (RIIFF) is now accepting entries for its 2018 Spotlight on Rhode Island Screenplay Competition.
 RIIFF invites talented screenwriters from around the world to submit their original screenplays whose characters and locations anchor the story in Rhode Island.
 Entries can be A. feature film (max.
 130 pages), B. movie of the week (max.
 100 pages), or C. television pilot (max.
 40 pages for a half hour program/70 pages for a one-hour teleplay), and must be in standard industry formats.
 Scripts may be in any genre, present day or historic period.
 Adaptations of novels/books are not acceptable unless submitted by the author.
 Writers must also supply a log line and short synopsis.
 Finalist scripts will be read and judged by industry professionals.